Staci Stevens, MA Founder

 Staci Stevens holds a bachelor’s degree in Sports Medicine from the University of the Pacific and a master’s degree from Pacific in Exercise Physiology.
-Ms. Stevens has served on the Department of Health and Human Services Chronic Fatigue Syndrome Advisory Committee and developed continuing education curricula for CFS in conjunction with the CDC for physical therapists and other allied healthcare professionals.
-She has directed several research projects and supervised testing for clinical trials.
-Her clinical experience is in disability evaluation, cardiopulmonary exercise testing and prescribing activity management programs for patients with CFS/ME.
-Her primary research interest is in functionally characterizing CFS/ME and improving quality of life for people with the illness.
+Ms. Stevens served on the Department of Health and Human Services Chronic Fatigue Syndrome Advisory Committee and as co-vice president of the International Association of ME/CFS.
+Her primary research interest is in functionally characterizing ME/CFS and improving quality of life for people with the illness.
 She founded Workwell Foundation in order to functionally characterizing ME/CFS and improve quality of life for people with the illness.

 Christopher R. Snell, Ph.D.
 Scientific Advisory Committee Chair

 Dr. Christopher Snell has over 20 years experience studying ME/CFS and in particular the post-exertional fatigue and malaise that typifies this illness.
 He is part of a group that was among the first to advocate for use of cardiopulmonary exercise testing to measure fatigue in ME/CFS research.
 Together they have probably conducted more exercise tests with patients than anyone.
 Their two-day exercise testing protocol has potential to be a biomarker for both pathology and function in ME/CFS.
 Dr. Snell is a former chair of the Chronic Fatigue Syndrome Advisory Committee (CFSAC) to the U.S. Secretary for Health.
 He has published extensively on ME/CFS and lectured in the USA and abroad, including invited presentations for the National Institutes of Health and the Food and Drug Administration.